leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

     (Capitalist Realism) and thus creates a reflection of itself across a fractal of society.
-From pedegogical ideology (The Ignorant Schoolmaster) to our anthropology (Fragments of an Anarchist Anthropology) and thus the lense through which we exhume history (Hellenistic History and Culture), but also the lense of living history as we document it (Writing Culture).
+From pedegogical ideology (The Ignorant Schoolmaster) to our anthropology (Fragments of an Anarchist Anthropology) and thus the lense through which we both exhume history (Hellenistic History and Culture) and document living history (Writing Culture).

 I will provide fuller analyses in their own blog posts and update this post with links to the articles for each book/section.